 If you're search requires urgent attention, please contact us and we will do our best to try and help.

 Email: Land.firstname.lastname@example.org or Telephone: 020 8207 7491

 If you wish to undertake a personal search of the Land Charges Register you will need to book an appointment with us.
-We require a minimum of 48 hours’ notice for each address (a maximum of four addresses per person, per appointment).
+We require a minimum of 48 hours’ notice for each address (a maximum of 2 addresses per agent, per appointment).

 Submitting a request:

 - We will need the name of the person or company who will be undertaking the search.

 - A correct and clear address of the property or land to be searched against.

 - One copy of a plan (preferably an Ordnance Survey extract) showing the full extent of the area to be searched upon edged in red.
 Please ensure the plan clearly defines the boundaries of the area to be searched upon and any highways on which replies are sought.